TM versus R - what’s the difference and why does it matter?

 The R symbol indicates that this word, phrase or logo is a registered trademark for the product or service.
 It must only be used in the case of registered trademarks and by the owner or licensee.
 It also must only be used in the regions in which you possess a valid trademark registration.

 I have said it before but it is worth saying again - the area of trademark law is an immensely complex one with little things that you do or don’t do having a critical impact if things go wrong….and they do with appalling regularity.
 It is without doubt worth a small investment to discuss your particular circumstances with a trademark attorney.
 The below should not be treated as an exhaustive list of considerations but rather as a small group of illustrations as to why that advice may be required:

 Online you may see many discussions which tend towards thinking that the use of such symbols is irrelevant (and indeed the registration of a trademark at all) and has no impact on the level of protection you enjoy.
-Perhaps that it true in some regions but not all.
+Perhaps that it is true in some regions but not in all.